 About the Data

 Historical coverage data for this report comes from FCC form 477 filings from June 2016, June 2017, June 2018, and June 2019 (the most recent release).
 Because of the FCC reporting lag, these corresponded to the following calendar accordingly: June 2016 to 2017, June 2017 to 2018, June 2018 to 2019, June 2019 to 2020.
-In this report we focused on measuring access to the gigabit internet, which we defined as at least 900 Mbps download speed for residential consumers.
+In this report, we focused on measuring access to the gigabit internet, which we defined as at least 900 Mbps download speed for residential consumers.

 Beyond reported speeds, we also looked to see if the providers had standalone internet plans available that matched our gigabit threshold of at least 900 Mbps download speed in that area.
 We considered plans available in the first half of calendar years 2017-2020 in the analysis.
-Plan pricing is based on the regular monthly rate offered of standalone internet plans.
+Plan pricing is based on the regular monthly rate offered by standalone internet plans.
 Promotional rates are only considered if that is the only advertised price publicly available.
 Population is calculated off of the 2010 U.S. Census.

 When manually checking addresses, we selected 15 zip codes in three states where gigabit availability is particularly over-reported: Texas, Florida, and Ohio: